sebastka/CCNA/notes/03 - IPv4 - Subnetting.md

 The need for subnetting arouse when it was realized there won't be enough IP addresses for every device on the network. **Public** and **private** IP addresses then appeared.

 When **subnetting**, one uses **C**lassless **I**nter-**D**omain **R**outing (CIDR) notation.

+The **Broadcast ID** or **Broadcast Address** is used to send data to all devices on a specific network.
+The entire host portion is populated with binary 1s, so 255.

 ## Class C Subnetting
 To devide a network in two subnets, one can make use of a special subnet mask: